 Articulating Deaf Experiences Conference November 6-9, 2019

 Many conferences covering Deaf Studies tend to address different topics within the field without always being able to offer in-depth examination of artifacts produced by Deaf culture.
-This conference will widen the breadth of Deaf Studies, offering a more comprehensive view of Deaf Experiences.
-The conference also coincides with the 30th Anniversary of Deaf View/Image Art and the 10th Anniversary of Surdism.
+This conference widened the breadth of Deaf Studies, offering a more comprehensive view of Deaf Experiences.
+The conference also coincided with the 30th Anniversary of Deaf View/Image Art De’VIA and the 10th Anniversary of Surdism.

-Contribution to a History of Deaf Art: a selection of contemporary cases”
+Contribution to a History of Deaf Art: a selection of contemporary cases (video of presentation)

 In the past, Deaf Art has been little known and even ignored.
 Following the wave of student and social protest movements in 1968, it found new expression, recognition and freedom.
 The protest movements, which began in the United States, stimulated the founding of the International Visual Theatre (IVT) in Paris in 1976.
 IVT became a cultural hub for Deaf people where individuals came together through a shared passion for theatre and the Arts.
 It gave birth to a plethora of artistic projects incorporating sign language and visual culture practices.
 For a new generation of French Deaf artists, IVT was a starting point, which gradually freed them to create authentic expressions.
 Thanks to those creative visions, a vibrant contemporary Deaf Arts scene has emerged in France; however, this movement is still fragile and heavily dependent on the internet as there are few face-to-face forums for meetings, exchanges, and dissemination.